-- ❖ Is the abstract clear, well-organized, and compliant with the submission guidelines?
-Scoring Criteria: - 1.
-(Poor) Lacks clarity, disorganized, or does not follow submission guidelines. - 2.
+Is the abstract clear, well-organized, and compliant with the submission guidelines?
+Scoring Criteria:

+- 1. (Poor) Lacks clarity, disorganized, or does not follow submission guidelines. - 2.
 (Fair) Makes some clear points but is disorganized, vague, or has noticeable formatting issues. - 3.
 (Average) Reasonably clear and follows basic guidelines but lacks precision or concision. - 4.
 (Good) Clear, well-structured, relatively precise and concise, and mostly adheres to guidelines. - 5.
-(Excellent) Exceptionally clear, well-organized, precise, concise, and fully compliant with submission guidelines. - ❖ For any rating of 1, 2, or 5 on the 1-5 Likert scale, provide a rationale in the comments section.
+(Excellent) Exceptionally clear, well-organized, precise, concise, and fully compliant with submission guidelines.